MicrosoftDocs/windows-powershell-docs/docset/windows/dnsclient/Set-DnsClientServerAddress.md

 ### -InputObject
 Specifies the input to this cmdlet.
-You can use this parameter, or you can pipe the input to this cmdlet.
+You can use this parameter or you can pipe the input to this cmdlet.

 ```yaml
 Type: CimInstance[]